AvaloniaCommunity/Avalonia.Microcharts/README.md

 ![](github/img/charts.png)

 **TODOs: (help wanted!)**
-- Make rendering of charts backend independent.
 - Extract styling information from `src/Avalonia.Microcharts/Layout/*` to `StyledProperties` on dedicated Controls (BarChartControl, LineChartControl, ...).
 - Provide (or bind to existing) values for Dark and Light themes.
+- maybe make rendering even more backend independent and don't use skia directly.

 **Contribute:**